-The economic value of fisheries in the Mediterranean Sea is over 3.4 billion USD (Randone et al., 2017) with about 76250 fishing vessels in 2019 (FAO, 2020), most of them (about 62%) in the eastern and central Mediterranean (FAO, 2018).
-Total employment on-board fishing vessels is 202,000 and six countries, i.e. Tunisia, Algeria, Turkey, Italy, Greece and Egypt, account for approximately 82 percent of total employment (FAO, 2020).
+The economic value of fisheries in the Mediterranean Sea is over USD 3.4 billion (Randone et al., 2017), with about 76,250 fishing vessels in 2019 (FAO, 2020), most of them (about 62%) in the eastern and central Mediterranean (FAO, 2018).
+Total employment on-board fishing vessels is 202,000 and six countries, Tunisia, Algeria, Turkey, Italy, Greece and Egypt, account for approximately 82% of total employment (FAO, 2020).
 About 78% of the fish stocks in the Mediterranean are currently fished at unsustainable levels (Galli et al., 2015).
 The share of stocks in overexploitation has decreased from 88% in 2012 to 75% in 2018 (FAO, 2020).
 Nearly half of the catches consist of small pelagic species (anchovies, sardines, herrings), which are very vulnerable to increased seawater temperatures (FAOSTAT, 2019).
 Turkey is particularly sensitive to climate change in the fisheries sector (Turan et al., 2016; Hidalgo et al., 2018).
-Fisheries in northern countries are less vulnerable because they have a greater capacity to adapt (i.e. more assets, flexibility, learning potential, and social organization), while southern countries are more vulnerable (Ding et al., 2017).
-The reduction of fish availability directly impacts the income of employees, e.g. in the Italian fisheries industry (Tulone et al., 2019).
+Fisheries in northern countries are less vulnerable because they have a greater capacity to adapt (i.e., more assets, flexibility, learning potential and social organisation), while southern countries are more vulnerable (Ding et al., 2017).
+The reduction of fish availability directly impacts the income of employees, for example, in the Italian fisheries industry (Tulone et al., 2019).

-Mediterranean forests are diverse and play a major ecological and social role through significant ecosystem services, including wood, but also the recreational value and production of non-wood goods such as mushrooms (Ding et al., 2016; Peñuelas et al., 2017; Gauquelin et al., 2018; Herrero et al., 2019).
-Many forests grow at the dry margin of their distribution area, therefore projected drier conditions will affect their productivity and health (Doblas-Miranda et al., 2017; Dorado-Liñán et al., 2019; Sangüesa-Barreda et al., 2019).
+Mediterranean forests are diverse and play a major ecological and social role through significant ecosystem services, including wood, but also their recreational value and production of non-wood goods, such as mushrooms (Ding et al., 2016; Peñuelas et al., 2017; Gauquelin et al., 2018; Herrero et al., 2019).
+Many forests grow at the dry margin of their distribution area; therefore, projected drier conditions will affect their productivity and health (Doblas-Miranda et al., 2017; Dorado-Liñán et al., 2019; Sangüesa-Barreda et al., 2019).
 Vulnerability to wildfire is a significant matter of concern, particularly in the northern and southwestern Mediterranean region (Ager et al., 2014; Gomes da Costa et al., 2020).
 In Córdoba (Spain), for example, fire suppression costs have increased by 66-87% in the last decade (Molina et al., 2019).

-The Mediterranean region accounts for one third of global tourism with 330 million tourists in 2016 (Tovar-1 2

-Sánchez et al., 2019).
-Before the COVID-19 crisis, international tourist arrivals were assumed to increase by

-- 60% between 2015 and 2030 and reach 500 million then.
-In 2015, tourism supported 15% of the total 3 - employment in the region (Randone et al., 2017).
-France, Spain, Italy and Greece are the top tourist 4 - destinations (UNWTO, 2016), but the highest growth was in Turkey, Croatia and Albania during 1995-2015 5 - (MGI, 2017).
-The tourism industry is vulnerable to climate change, particularly in low income countries 6 - (Dogru et al., 2016; Dogru et al., 2019).
-Coastal tourism in the region generates 300 billion USD annually - followed by marine tourism (110 billion USD) (Radhouane, 2013; Randone et al., 2017).
+The Mediterranean region accounts for one-third of global tourism with 330 million tourists in 2016 (Tovar-Sánchez et al., 2019).
+Before the COVID-19 crisis, international tourist arrivals were assumed to increase by 60% between 2015 and 2030, reaching 500 million.
+In 2015, tourism supported 15% of the total employment in the region (Randone et al., 2017).
+France, Spain, Italy and Greece are the top tourist destinations (UNWTO, 2016), but the highest growth was in Turkey, Croatia and Albania during 1995-2015 (MGI, 2017).
+The tourism industry is vulnerable to climate change, particularly in low-income countries (Dogru et al., 2016; Dogru et al., 2019).
+Coastal tourism in the region generates USD 300 billion annually followed by marine tourism (USD 110 billion) (Radhouane, 2013; Randone et al., 2017).

 By providing around 550,000 jobs in the Mediterranean region, the maritime transport and trade industry comprises approximately 20-40% of GDP.
-As a hub for trade, the Mediterranean, with approximately 600 ports of different sizes, accounts for 25% of all international seaborne trade, including 22% of its oil trade.
+As a hub for trade, the Mediterranean, with approximately 600 ports of different sizes, accounts for 25% of all international seaborne trade, including 22% of oil trade.
 In the region, the shift to green energy to combat climate change would significantly influence the structure of foreign trade in terms of commodities and maritime energy transport flows (Manoli, 2021).